HolyBlackCat/cpp-tutorials/tooling/articles/debugging_dll_issues.md

 Let's say you're using library A (via `-lA` flag), and A internally uses another library B. When linking dynamically, `-lA` is enough, but when linking A statically, you need **both** `-lA` and `-lB`.
 This is because static libraries normally don't embed other libraries they depend on.

-If you're using `pkgconf`, it automates this.
+If you're using `pkg-config`, it automates this.
 Pass `--libs --static` instead of `--libs`, and it will print all the required `-l...` flags.
 (If it doesn't print anything extra, this library doesn't use any other libraries.)